5 Written questions

 - Potato-shaped lumps of minerals that are found on the abyssal floor of the ocean.

-Benthic Zone → The bottom region of oceans and bodies of fresh water.
+Benthic Zone → The region of an ocean or body of fresh water above the benthic zone.

 Nekton → All organisms that swim actively in open water, independent of currents